Elektra (2005 film): Legacy

-Film critic Scott Mendelson blamed the film for ruining Jennifer Garner's career, and said it killed off the notion of a female lead superhero movie for a decade.
+Film critic Scott Mendelson blamed the film for ruining Jennifer Garner's career and said it killed off the notion of a female lead superhero movie for a decade.
 In March 2005, producer Avi Arad told investors that Marvel had made a mistake rushing Elektra into release.
 "We will never do that again," he said.
 In an email released because of the Sony Pictures hack, Marvel Entertainment CEO Ike Perlmutter cited Elektra as an example of an unprofitable female led superhero film.
-He wrote: "Very bad idea and the end result was very, very bad."
+He wrote: "Very bad idea and the result was very, very bad."

+Marvel Cinematic Universe

 In 2016, Katharine Trendacosta at io9 reviewed the film and called it "somehow so much worse than you remember" and said that the version of Elektra in Netflix's Daredevil could only be an improvement.
 Elektra appears in the Marvel's Netflix television series Daredevil and The Defenders, portrayed by Élodie Yung.

 Jennifer Garner's Elektra appears in the Marvel Cinematic Universe film Deadpool & Wolverine (2024).

 Video game

-Elektra was supposed to have a video game based on the movie with support from the comics.
-The game was never released, as publishers felt it would not be popular enough.
-A game based on the film was released for mobile.
+A J2ME game based on the film was released for mobile phones.